ajojothepineapple/shortestPathGraph/README.md

 - To run Tests 12, using command line type: ./program "DFS Traversal Node Order Test"

 - To run Tests 13 and 14, using command line type: ./program "Graphing Algorithm Test"

-- Too run Test 15 type ./program "dijkstra dist test"
+- To run Test 15 type ./program "dijkstra dist test"

 - To run Test 16 type ./program "dijkstra path test"

 Running algorithms for general use (the target dataset is in data_E.txt (Edges) and data_N.txt (Nodes)):